-Functional analyses.
+Functional analyses

 Grid walking test was used to measure the frequency of step errors on rungs of an elevated grid.
 Littermate mice were allowed to walk on a mesh grid for 5 trials of 5 min each, with the first three trials considered as training period.
-Hindpaw placement errors (Foot faults) defined as passage of the hindpaw through an opening in the grid were determined as a proportion of total hindpaw steps on horizontal grid mesh (1.2×1.2 cm openings).
-Sciatic nerve motor conduction velocity and amplitude were obtained as previously described (Poitelon et al., 2015; Poitelon et al., 2016).
+Hindpaw placement errors (Foot faults) defined as passage of the hindpaw through an opening in the grid were determined as a proportion of total hindpaw steps on horizontal grid mesh $(1.2 \times 1.2 \text{ cm openings})$.
+Sciatic nerve motor conduction velocity and amplitude were obtained as previously described (85, 86).